Manuel-heav/Inxtract/README.md

 ## Contributors

-Your Name
-Amanuael Kebede
+- Amanuael Kebede
-Eyoel Melkamu
+- Eyoel Melkamu
-Mohammed Shemim
+- Mohammed Shemim
-Abdulkerim Seid
+- Abdulkerim Seid

 License
 Inxtract is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](/LICENSE.txt) file for more details.